discrete-void/Populations_Visualize/README.md

 ###Project Objectives:
 1. Map out North, Central and South America from the World Map using colors
 2. The World Population as at 2010 categorised based on countries
-3. 3.Infographics of Populations as regards countries in North America 4.Infographics of the world population in 2010 by country,[The darker the region the more populated it is]
+3. Infographics of Populations as regards countries in North America
+4. Infographics of the world population in 2010 by country,[The darker the region the more populated it is]

 ###Project Dependencies:
 1. Pygal [Open Source Data Visualization Module]